simenkva/esqc_material/ESQC Math Obsidian Vault/Start Here.md

 To read the description of the Mathematics Map, please read [[Mathematics Map Details]], which is also available directly from the canvas.

-See  [[Recommended Reading]] for some general reading recommendations.
+See  [[Recommended General Mathematics Reading]] for some general reading recommendations.

 See [[Recommended YouTube channels]] for some recommended YouTube channels.